polymorphine/container/README.md

 can't ensure decorator use and possible errors will emerge at runtime.

 #### Direct instantiation & container composition
-All `Setup` does, beside ability to validate configuration, is providing help to compose final container based on provided configuration and chosen options.
-The simple container with `Record[]` array would be instantiated like this:
+All `Setup` does, beside ability to validate configuration, is providing helper methods creating Record entries and creating various container compositions based on given setup.
+Container can also 0be instantiated directly - for example simple container (with `Record[]` array) would be instantiated this way:
 ```php
 $container = new RecordContainer(new Records($records));
 ```
-And here's an example composition of container with circular reference checking and encapsulated sub-containers (`ContainerInterface[]` array):
+When container needs circular reference checking and encapsulate some sub-containers it would need to be instantiated (with `ContainerInterface[]` array) this way:
 ```php
 $container = new CompositeContainer(new TrackedRecords($records), $containers);
 ```